GeorgiChochev/nvim-devdocs/README.md

 - `DevdocsUpdate`: Update documentation, 0-n args.
 - `DevdocsUpdateAll`: Update all documentations.

-Commands support completion, and the Telescope picker will be used when no argument is provided.
+Commands support completion, and the Snacks picker will be used when no argument is provided.

 ## Lifecycle Hook